 If you decide to have them printed yourself

 I use online printers catering for photographers, but there are places you can access which have printers that can handle high resolution images.
 High resolution images with 300ppi have a lot of information especially as my images can be up to 5000 pixels on the long side.
 When ordering on line you often get confirmation as you upload your images if the resolution is good.
 Places such as camera specialists also have the equipment to print high resolution images.
 This doesn't mean that you can't use high street shops for printing, but ask to see a sample print before you commit.

 What happens if I print it in a different ratio?

 Imagine the image as the shape of a table cloth, a square table cloth doesn't cover a rectangular table perfectly and vice versa.
-Note in the images below how changing the ratio (shape) affects the composition and parts of subject has been cut off.
+Note in the images to illustrate the affect show how changing the ratio (shape) affects the composition and parts of subject has been cut off.

 8" x 10"